 A large number of gamblers are not professionals.
 However, some people’s gambling activity reaches the point where it is their trade or business.
 These individuals should be concerned with professional gambler tax planning, bookkeeping, and accounting.
+This article will further explore professional gamblers tax services.

 The tax filing status of an individual will impact how their gambling losses or winnings get recorded by a professional gambler CPA.
 If a taxpayer can say that gambling is their business, then some of their expenses, losses, and winnings should be recorded on a schedule C. However, casual or amateur gamblers will report their winnings on line 21 of form 1040.
 They may report their losses on line 28 of schedule A. They could record it as miscellaneous itemized deductions.
-In either case, the amount of deductions a professional gambler accountant can record for gambling losses is limited based on the amount of gambling winnings their client has.
+In either case, the amount of deductions a professional gamblers tax accountant can record for gambling losses is limited based on the amount of gambling winnings their client has.

 How the Tax Cuts and Jobs Act of 2017 Affects Professional Gambler Tax Planning